Interested in The Queen's Medical Center's expansion plans?

 Nurse administering COVID-19 vaccine to the arm of a male nurse.

-HONOLULU – To maintain the safe environment at its hospitals and help curb the prevalence of COVID-19 in our communities, The Queen’s Health System (QHS) today announced plans to require COVID vaccination for its physicians and staff.
+HONOLULU – To maintain the safe environment at its hospitals and help curb the prevalence of COVID-19 in our communities, The Queen’s Health Systems (QHS) today announced plans to require COVID vaccination for its physicians and staff.

 “Queen’s is deeply committed to the health and well-being of our caregivers, patients and visitors.
 We know that the best way to protect ourselves against this rapidly-spreading virus is to get vaccinated.
 The COVID vaccines are safe and effective, and they are our best tool to emerging from this persistent global pandemic and for keeping our communities safe,” said Jill Hoggard Green, PhD, RN, QHS President and CEO.